g0TTAnakedTHeM/api-backdoor-_-joking-obv.go/README.md

 ## Getting Started

-This project is under active development as long as I stocked with white monster
+This project is under active development as long as Im stocked with the white monster